vim-advent-calendar/vimways.org/content/2018/nickspoons-colder-quickfix-lists.md

 Building up your vim configuration in this way, step by step, is a great way to expand your knowledge of vimscript and the editor.
-You don't need to set out to write a fully-fledged plugin - start with the mappings you need, and then begin polishing away the rough edges.
+You don't need to set out to write a fully-fledged plugin—start with the mappings you need, and then begin polishing away the rough edges.

 > There is one more thing...
 It's been emotional.